lynnfaraday/aresmush.com/fs3/fs3-3/combat.md

 It helps to have a system to quickly, fairly, and consistently determine the outcome of the combat.
 That's where the FS3 combat system comes in.

+{% fs3tip %}
-> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:** Always remember that the purpose of a MUSH is to roleplay.
+Always remember that the purpose of a MUSH is to roleplay.
 The combat system is designed to support roleplay, not replace it.
-If the combat system spits out stupid results - ignore them!
+If the combat system gives nonsensical results--ignore them!
+{% endfs3tip %}

 <a name="turns"/>